Winter (singer): 2020–present: Debut in Aespa, Got the Beat and solo activities

 In 2023 she released a collaboration with Super Junior's Yesung called "Floral Sense" for his second studio album's reissue, Sensory Flows.
 The song and its accompanying music video featuring Winter were released on February 27.
-Months later, Winter, along with Im Si-wan, were appointed as the ambassadors of the 2024 World Team Table Tennis Championships which would be held in Busan, the hometown of both singers.
+Months later, Winter, along with Yim Si-wan, were appointed as the ambassadors of the 2024 World Team Table Tennis Championships which would be held in Busan, the hometown of both singers.
 To promote the event, Winter and Im Si-wan released the song "Win For You" on September 21 as the event's official theme song.
 In November, she released a collaborative song with (G)I-dle's Soyeon and Ive's Liz titled "Nobody", which was released on November 16.
 In the same month, she was announced to be a part of the official soundtrack of the South Korean drama Castaway Diva and released the song "Voyage" on November 19.
 Winter was also revealed to be part of the lineup for the official soundtrack of the South Korean drama My Demon and released the song "With You" on December 8.

-On March 14, 2024, it was announced that Winter would be collaborating with Bang Yedam on a new single "Officially Cool".
-The single was released on April 2.
+On March 14, 2024, it was announced that Winter would collaborate with Bang Ye-dam on the single "Officially Cool", it was released on April 2.
+On July 3, she released "The First Moment" as the theme song for the animated film Heartsping: Teenieping of Love.
+The song was nominated for Best OST at the 2024 Korea Grand Music Awards.
+In October 2024, she released "Spark" for Synk: Parallel Line and participated in its lyrics writing and composition.
+On December 1, 2024, she released "Hunjung Yeonsuh" for the soundtrack of The Tale of Lady Ok.
+On April 19, 2025, she released "On Such A Day" for the soundtrack of Resident Playbook.
+In November 2025, she released "Blue", which she co-wrote, as part of Synk: Aexis Line.